ThusSpokeBieu/ChessSystem-Java/README.md

 - **Castling:**  The King moves two squares in the direction of the Rook, the Rook jumps over the King and lands on the square next to it.
 - **En passant:**  A pawn is able to capture a horizontally adjacent enemy pawn that has just advanced two squares in one move.
+- **Pawn promotion:** When a pawn reaches to its last rank, it transforms into a new piece of player's choose: a Queen, rook, bishop or knight of the pawn's color.

 ### License